a credit card reader with a long white paper roll

 If you want more direct control over the service charges you pay, it could be worth buying your freehold

-Freeholders have more rights and options when it comes to addressing issues or disputes, and can generally negotiate their own terms for service charges.
+Freeholders have more rights and options when it comes to addressing issues or disputes, and can negotiate their own terms for service charges.
 If you and the rest of your building come together to buy your freehold via collective enfranchisement, you can avoid many of these issues altogether and maintain more control over the service charges you pay.

 Additionally, once you’ve bought your freehold, you won’t pay any ground rent, so there is no additional expense or obligation beyond your service charges.
 Overall, purchasing and maintaining your freehold is a great way to save money, simplify your finances, and take control of your property ownership.